Energy efficiency tips

 • Regularly clean your skimmer basket, pool pump and filter and clear your intake gates of debris.
 This will reduce the load on your pumps so it works more efficiently and uses less energy.

-• Run the pump outside of peak hours, check with you’re retailer when the peak times are.
+• Run the pump outside of peak hours, check with your retailer when the peak times are.

 • Choose a multi or variable speed pump instead of single speed pool pump

-• Use solar energy to you’re best advantage and run the pump during the day.
+• Use solar energy to your best advantage and run the pump during the day.

 • Run the pump on a timer.